Betong, Thailand: Transportation

-Betong is accessible only through roads, via the 410 highway that originates from Yala, and Highway 76 from Perak.
+Betong is accessible only through roads, via the 410 highway that originates from Yala, and Highway 77 from Pengkalan Hulu, Perak.

 In January 2022, the Department of Airports opened the Betong Airport on a 920-rai site, which is 13 km east of the town.
 It is built at a cost of 1.9 billion baht.
 Designed to handle 300 arrivals per hour, it is projected to serve one million passengers per year, generating three billion baht for the district.
 Nok Air was selected to be the airline to serve the airport.
 The airline operated three return flights per-week from Bangkok's Don Mueang Airport from April to October 2022.